Our Handy Guide to Caring for Ex-Battery Hens

 Introducing Rescued Hens to the Rest of Your Flock

 It is possible to introduce previously intensively farmed hens to an already established flock, although it must be done with care.
-You should never introduce only 1 hen to a flock (unless you are introducing them to only 1 other hen) as bullying may occur.
-It is also a good idea to stick to hens of a similar size.
+It is also a good idea to stick to hens of a similar breed.

 When you introduce the girls put down some food in several areas to distract the hens from each other.
 Introduce in the most neutral and spacious area you can manage.